 Real-world marketing experience

-Graduate students in the Brand and Media Strategy program are invited to test out their skills by working on marketing programs for ETSU.
+Graduate students in the Brand and Media Strategy programme are invited to test out their skills by working on marketing programmes for ETSU.
 Students in the graduate level BucDigital capstone project are placed in agency-style groups that balance each student’s particular strengths and interests.
-One team member might be a strong copywriter, while another specializes in deep-dive analytics.
-Students work together to develop a marketing strategy, build and test their program, measure KPIs, and achieve the goals set out by their clients and stakeholders at ETSU.
+One team member might be a strong copywriter, while another specialises in deep-dive analytics.
+Students work together to develop a marketing strategy, build and test their programme, measure KPIs and achieve the goals set out by their clients and stakeholders at ETSU.

-Some students may work on increasing student recruitment for different ETSU programs, including the Pre-Med program, the Brand and Media Strategy program, and the unique Bluegrass, Old Time, and Country Music Studies program.
+Some students may work on increasing student recruitment for different ETSU programmes, including the Pre-Med programme, the Brand and Media Strategy programme and the unique Bluegrass, Old Time and Country Music Studies programme.
 Other students work on increasing interest and participation in ETSU’s Creative Arts scholarship.

-“So many companies are working with Adobe Experience Cloud, but few programs bring our level of experiential education,” says Dr. Marshall.
+“So many companies are working with Adobe Experience Cloud, but few programmes bring our level of experiential education,” says Dr Marshall.
 “We’re creating fantastic opportunities that attract hiring companies and new students alike because the work is real.”

-ETSU started with 24 students in its Brand and Media Strategy graduate program.
+ETSU started with 24 students in its Brand and Media Strategy graduate programme.
 Just one year later, that number has risen to more than 75 students and undergraduate numbers are climbing as well.
-“I think all our programs are seeing strong growth for two main reasons,” says Dr. Marshall.
-“The first is how we emphasize professional, real-world experiences and connections.
+“I think all our programmes are seeing strong growth for two main reasons,” says Dr Marshall.
+“The first is how we emphasise professional, real-world experiences and connections.
 The other is the strength of the Adobe brand.
 Students want to get a leg up in the digital marketing industry and Adobe is a leader.
-With active learning and our Adobe partnership, our approach creates student, organizational, and industry ROI like no other program in the world.”
+With active learning and our Adobe partnership, our approach creates student, organisational and industry ROI like no other programme in the world.”